Key Takeaways

 PIR sensors have a range of applications including:

-- Automatically switching on lights.
-As well as the added convenience, PIR-managed lighting can be part of efficient home energy management — no lights left on unnecessarily
+In addition to the added convenience, PIR-managed lighting can be part of efficient home energy management — no lights are left on unnecessarily. - Home security

-- Home security.
-As mentioned, PIR sensors can act as a standalone intruder detector, or can be integrated with other home security technologies (for example, turning on surveillance cameras)
+As mentioned, PIR sensors can act as standalone intruder detectors or can be integrated with other home security technologies (for example, turning on surveillance cameras). - Thermostats and HVAC systems

-- Thermostats and HVAC systems.
-PIR sensors can be used to trigger these devices, further contributing to home energy efficiency.
+PIR sensors can trigger these devices, further contributing to home energy efficiency.

 What Are the Disadvantages of PIR Sensors?